 Focus on Entrepreneurship

-- COED, in partnership with Chattahoochee Technical College and the Woodstock Office of Economic Development, operates The Circuit, a coworking space for innovators, with 22 members from 15 companies.
+• COED, in partnership with Chattahoochee Technical College and the Woodstock Office of Economic Development, operates The Circuit, Cherokee’s first co-working space for innovators, with 24 current members.

 Film Productions

-- COED has assisted in locating more than 70 film and television productions over the last five years, including more than 15 feature films and dozens of television programs.
+• COED has assisted in locating more than 150 film and television productions since 2020, including more than 15 feature films and dozens of television programs.

 Workforce Collaborative

-- COED hosted the annual Cherokee Career Expo, which attracted more than 1,800 job seekers and 40 local businesses over the last two years.
+• COED hosts the annual Cherokee Career Expo, which has helped more than 2,220 job seekers and 40 local businesses.

 Solving Challenges and Seeking Opportunities